IHE/ITI.PCF/input/pagecontent/volume-1.md

 - `N` Normal and
 - `R` Restricted

 The ConfidentialityCode may be assigned to data by various ways.
-Where data have a sensitivity classification that is stigmatizing then the ConfidentialityCode shall be Restricted, otherwise the data are Normal.
+Where data have a stigmatizing sensitivity classification, the ConfidentialityCode shall be Restricted, otherwise the data are Normal.
 Other methods of determining the ConfidentialityCode for data are allowed.

 <a name="security-considerations"> </a>